-Once the person has applied and references are taken, a decision can then be taken by the group leader, together with Children's Worker, Youth Pastor, or Ministry Leader for youth.
+Once the person has applied and references are taken, a decision can then be taken by the group leader, together with Children's Worker, Youth Worker, or Ministry Leader for Youth or Children.
 The applicant can be told the decision, pending their DBS check being suitable.

-5. DBS

-Once we have decided to appoint, we can then ask them to have a DBS check suitable to their position.
+5. DBS Once we have decided to appoint, they need to apply for a DBS check suitable to their position.
 A DBS check is done after a decision to appoint as it is only one part of the appointment process.
 Sheila will check the DBS certificate, and keep a record of it in the office.